-Between August 2012 and January 2016, Lukas Pairon did fieldwork for his PhD-research in Kinshasa, DRCongo, on the possible social impact of music making (SIMM) for young people who were previously members of violent gangs or so-called ‘witch’-children living in the streets of the city.
+Between August 2012 and January 2016, Lukas Pairon did fieldwork for his PhD-research in Kinshasa, DRCongo, on possible social impacts of music making (SIMM) for young people who were previously members of violent gangs or so-called ‘witch’-children living in the streets of the city.

 He defended his PhD-thesis – title: Music Saved Them They Say – on 7th June 2019 at the University of Ghent (Department of Political and Social Sciences, Conflict Research Group), and is now Doctor in the Political and Social Sciences.

-Lukas Pairon is now preparing the publication of a book in English for practitioners (musicians and social and community workers) and researchers interested in finding out what we can learn from the case studies of music in social work n Kinshasa (DR Congo).
+Following his PhD, Lukas Pairon wrote a book (in English) for practitioners (musicians and social and community workers) and researchers interested in finding out what we can learn from the case-studies of music in social work in Kinshasa (DR Congo).
 Preface to his book is written by Professor John Sloboda.
-The book is published by Routledge and will be available in 2020.
+The book is published by Routledge and is expected to be available in June 2020.

 Music Saved Them They Say